 - Public IP address name: In the text box, type a name for your public IP address instance.

-- Public IP address SKU: This field is controlled by the Public IP Address Type setting.
+- Public IP address SKU: Setting is autoselected.

-- Enable active-active mode: Only select Enable active-active mode if you're creating an active-active gateway configuration.
-Otherwise, leave this setting Disabled.
+- Enable active-active mode: Select Disabled.
+Only enable this setting if you're creating an active-active gateway configuration.

-- Leave Configure BGP as Disabled, unless your configuration specifically requires this setting.
+- Configure BGP: Select Disabled, unless your configuration specifically requires this setting.
 If you do require this setting, the default ASN is 65515, although this value can be changed.